precision-sustainable-ag/BuildMaizsim/README.md

 **docker build --tag maizsimbuild:1.0 . **

-running the image will create the container and launch the model and run a simulation:
+make sure there is a space between the 1.0 and the '.' or docker will give an error running the image will create the container and launch the model and run a simulation:

 **docker run maizsimbuild:1.0**